hapax/hapax.github.io/assets/form.md

 electrons, it seems we can work our way upwards, and infer everything else.
-The laws of quantum mechanics and electromagnetism determine the orbital structure of the atom; the valence shell of the atom determines how it can combine with other atoms to form chemicals; the structural motifs and functional groups of the polymers gives it the characteristic properties that the industrial chemist, the designer, and the cobbler exploit to make a shoe.
+The laws of quantum mechanics and electromagnetism determine the orbital structure of the atom.
+The valence shell of the atom determines how it can combine with other atoms to form chemicals.
+Finally, the structural motifs and functional groups of the polymers gives it the properties the industrial chemist, the designer, and the cobbler exploit to make a shoe.
 Thus, some philosophers conclude, only electrons, protons, and neutrons exist.